zhangaoliu/BeerCPG/README.md

 Maintained a RawOrders table to preserve all inbound distributor data and a CleanOrders table applying custom business logic, schema normalization, and derived metrics.

+Created SQL views to reconcile order data with CRM company records and identify mismatches and enrichment gaps.
 **Merging logic to prevent duplicate records**
 ```
 BULK INSERT [dbo].[BulkOrders]